mickgraham/meta-front-end-developer-professional-certificate/README.md

 # Meta Front-End Developer Professional Certificate

-The Meta Front-End Developer Professional Certificate Specialization is a comprehensive 9-course program designed to prepare learners for an entry-level career in front-end development.
+The **Meta Front-End Developer Professional Certificate** specialization is a comprehensive 9-course program designed to prepare learners for an entry-level career in front-end development.

 ## Project Overview